hestonhoffman/bolt/documentation/inventory_file_v2.md

 ### Detailed inventory file

 The following inventory file contains a more detailed hierarchy of groups and targets.
-As with all inventory files, it has a top level group named `all`, which refers to all targets in the inventory.
+As with all inventory files, it has a top-level group named `all`, which refers to all targets in the inventory.
 The `all` group has two subgroups named `ssh_nodes` and `win_nodes`.

 The `ssh_nodes` group has two subgroups - `webservers` and `memcached` - and sets the default transport for targets in the group to the SSH protocol.
 It also specifies a few configuration options for the SSH transport.
 Each of the subgroups lists the targets in the group and the `memcached` group has additional SSH transport configuration for its targets.